dspringuel-va/blog-posts/devops-handbook/Introduction.md

 you the theory, principles, and practices to successfully start your DevOps initiative and achieve your desired outcomes".

-This post is a summary of The Three Ways of DevOps, as defined in that handbook.
+This post series is a summary of The Three Ways of DevOps, as defined in that handbook.
 It is meant as a rough introduction to some DevOps practices, and why they matter.

 ![DevOpsHandbook](https://images-na.ssl-images-amazon.com/images/I/81B4f4soNAL.jpg)